Construction Project Timeline 101: What to Expect

 • Hardware, mirrors, and other small finish items

-This detailed finish phase in the construction project timeline typically takes 4–5 weeks.
+This detailed finish phase in the construction project timeline typically takes 4 to 5 weeks.

 With work nearly complete, we: